suwangbio/BETA/README.md

 **--info EXPREINFO**

 specify the geneID, up/down status and statistical values column of your expression data.
-NOTE: use a comma as an connector. for example: 1,2,6 means geneID in the 1st column, logFC in 2nd column and FDR in 6
+NOTE: use a comma as an connector. for example: 1,2,6 means geneID in the 1st column, logFC in 2nd column and FDR in 6th column.

-# th
- column.
 DEFAULT:1,2,6 for LIMMA; 2,10,13 for Cuffdiff and 1,2,3 for BETA specific format.
-You&#39;d better set

-it based on your exact expression file, it is required when –k=O.
+You&#39;d better set it based on your exact expression file, it is required when –k=O.

 -o OUTPUT, --output=OUTPUT